Office of Exhibitions

 Intern Position Description

 Depending on computer skill level, intern may be asked to create/maintain MS Excel, Access, or FastTrack program databases, and use Adobe Acrobat Photoshop for digital imaging needs.
-Intern may also be trained in NPG’s collections management software, The Museum System (TMS).
+Intern will also be trained in NPG’s collections management software, The Museum System (TMS).